ParthJ39/ai-scheduling-assistant/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch
 5. Open a Pull Request